Yuan0100/nextjs-minimal-blog-template/README.md

-# Next.js Blog Template
+# Next.js Minimal Blog Template

-A modern, fully-featured blog template built with Next.js 15, TypeScript, and SCSS modules.
+A clean, minimal blog template built with Next.js 15, TypeScript, and SCSS modules.
+Perfect for developers who want a simple starting point for their blog.

 ## ✨ Features

 - **Next.js 15** with App Router
 - **TypeScript** for type safety
-- **SCSS Modules** for styling
+- **SCSS Modules** for component-scoped styling
 - **MDX Support** - Write content in Markdown or MDX
 - **Syntax Highlighting** with Shiki
 - **Dynamic Routing** for blog posts
 - **Static Generation** for optimal performance
-- **Responsive Design** with mobile-first approach
+- **Minimal Components** - Easy to customize and extend
 - **SEO Optimized** with metadata generation

 ## 🚀 Quick Start